-Take a warm shower.
-This will help you relax and temporary raise your core temperature.
+This will help you relax and temporarily raise your core temperature.
 As you walk into your cool bedroom your body temperature will drop and make you feel drowsy.
-More about this and other useful tips in one of my other articles.

-Dim the lights.
-Be very selective what kind of lights you use; warm spectrum lights are best.
-Bright lights and screens will activate your body and stop the melatonin production.
+Be very selective about what kind of lights you use; warm spectrum lights are best.
+Bright lights and screens will activate your body and stop melatonin production.